Il giuramento: 19th century

-After the mid-19th century, the opera dropped in popularity and by 1900 it had "virtually disappeared".
-It has been noted that before 1900 the opera received 400 performances and Mercadante's La vestale 150 performances compared to the combined total of approximately 90 performances for Verdi's Giovanna d'Arco, Don Carlo (in all its versions), and Aroldo.
+After the mid-19th century, the opera dropped in popularity and by 1900 it had, “virtually disappeared”.
+It has been noted that before 1900 the opera received 400 performances and Mercadante’s La vestale 150 performances compared to the combined total of approximately 90 performances for Verdi’s Giovanna d'Arco, Don Carlo (in all its versions), and Aroldo.

 20th century and beyond

 Occasional performances have been given in modern times, beginning with revivals in the 1950s.

+1970s

 The opera was presented at the Festival dei Due Mondi in Spoleto in June 1970 with Thomas Schippers conducting.
 German conductor Gerd Albrecht gave a concert performance in Berlin in 1974 and three further performances in 1979, one of which was recorded.
+Three performances took place at the Vienna State Opera in September 1979 also conducted by Gerd Albrecht.

+1980s

-It was also given at the Festival della Valle d'Itria in Martina Franca, Italy, in the summer of 1984, conducted by Bruno Campanella; this too was recorded and made available on CD.
+It was given at the Festival della Valle d'Itria in Martina Franca, Italy, in the summer of 1984, conducted by Bruno Campanella; this too was recorded and made available on CD.
 There were four staged performances given by the Angers-Nantes Opéra in France in November 1993, conducted by Giuliano Carella.
 It was also performed at the Wexford Festival Opera in December 2002 under Paolo Arrivabeni.
 The Washington Concert Opera in the US capital presented a concert version in May 2009 with Antony Walker conducting.